Updated on January 11th, 2021

 When it comes to options, it’s really about the actual material and its thickness or gauge, paint finish and the color options.
 Steel is still the primary material option.

 In today’s world it is routinely coated or labeled as galvanized steel.
 Sometimes, you’ll see it as Galvalume steel (zinc and aluminum metallic finish). — Both coating options offer a layer of protection that will take a decade or two to sacrifice themselves before the steel is exposed.
 Thus, rusting is no longer a problem for at least 20 years from the time the roof is installed.

 Aluminum is another metal option for corrugated panels.
 The costs are virtually the same as (coated) steel.
 Stainless steel (which is an alloy of steel and chromium) is also an option, but stainless steel is more expensive.

-Stainless steel corrugated panels are highly corrosive resistant and will provide a more shiny appearance than normal steel products.
+Stainless steel corrugated panels are highly corrosive resistant and will provide a shinier appearance than normal steel products.